suiahae/clash-premium-installer/README.md

 Seeking for a solution to install clash automatically, I discover [Clash Premiun Installer by Kr328](https://github.com/Kr328/clash-premium-installer/).

-It is very convenient, but some settings (udev.rules) do not work on Fedora.
+It is very convenient, but The script to set up the cgroup does not work on Fedora (probably because of selinux).
 So I fork it and make some modifications

 ### Usage